ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 Instead of converting the OIDC access token to our internal auth token, the Auth Adapter should now convert the content of the user session into the internal auth token.
 The internal auth token will change a bit, as outlined in a section below.

 The Auth Adapter must also be extended with a mechanism that prevents "session riding" attacks, using the "Cookie-to-header token" method.
 Thereby, the first request that creates the session responds not only with the session cookie, but also with a "CSRF cookie" which must be a unique and unpredictable string, either as a random string or derived from the session token via HMAC and an application secret.
 Contrary to the session cookie, the CSRF cookie must not set the "HttpOnly" flag, because it must be read by JavaScript running in the frontend so that it can be passed in the request header as a CSRF token for each request to the backend.
 The Auth Adapter needs to compare the CSRF token with the unique string set in the CSRF cookie.

+The following endpoints will be implemented in the Auth Adapter for managing sessions.
+These endpoints are not proxied by the API gateway, but respond directly back to the client.

+- `POST /rpc/login` - *creates or gets the user session*
+  - request body: empty
+  - auth header: optionally, the OIDC access token
+  - response status:
+    - `204 No Content`: session exists or has been created
+    - `401 Unauthorized`: invalid access token or CSRF code
+  - response header:
+    - `X-Session`: JSON-encoded client session object (contains all properties that are relevant for the client)

+If a user session already exists, this endpoint simply returns the existing session.
+This is used to request the current session state by the frontend when the page is loaded.
+If no user session exists, the authorization header is inspected.
+If a valid OIDC access token is found, the user data is fetched from the userinfo endpoint of the OIDC provider.
+A new session is created based on that user information.
+Also, a CSRF token is created and added to the session.
+The session starts with the state `needs-registration` or higher depending on the state of user registration in the database.
+This is used after the user logged in via OIDC on the client.

+Note that this method does not return the status code `200 OK` because this cannot be directly passed back to the client via the ExtAuth protocol, since it would be interpreted as a successful authentication and the request would be proxied.
+Therefore, the response status code `204 No Content` is used and the session is passed back in the response header instead of the response body.

+- `POST /rpc/logout` - *removes the user session*
+  - request body: empty
+  - response status:
+    - `204 No Content`: session exists or has been created
+    - `401 Unauthorized`: already logged out or invalid CSRF code

+This endpoint simply removes the auth session that is tracked in the Auth Adapter, thereby effectively logging the user out.

+When an auth session already exists and any other request is made, the expiration date of the session should be automatically extended.
+The timeout for auth sessions and their maximum duration should be made configurable.

 See also: [ADR: user session management](https://github.com/ghga-de/adrs/blob/main/docs/adrs/adr004_user_session_management.md)

+### Session states

+The session should have a state attribute that can have the following values:

+- **none**
+  There is no session yet, or the user has logged out.
+  Set as default and via `POST /rpc/logout`.
+- **identified** (frontend only)
+  The user has logged in via LS Login.
+External ID, name and email are known.
+- **needs-registration**
+  The user still needs to register with GHGA.
+  Set via `POST /rpc/login`.
+- **needs-re-registration**
+  The user is registered, but needs to confirm a name or email change.
+  Set via `update_session()`.
+- **registered**
+  The user is registered with GHGA, but does not have a 2nd factor.
+  Set via `update_session()`.
+- **needs-totp-token** (frontend only)
+  The user needs to create a TOTP token in the next step.
+- **new-totp-token**
+  A TOTP token for the user was created, but is not yet confirmed by the user.
+  Set via `POST /totp-token`.
+- **has-totp-token**
+  The user has installed a TOTP token and it was confirmed to be working.
+- **lost-totp-token** (frontend only)
+- Set via `update_session()`.
+  The user indicated that the TOTP token was lost and needs to be re-generated.
+- **authenticated**
+  The user is fully authenticated with two factors.
+  Set via `POST /rpv/verify-totp`.

 ### TOTP Management